SHIRLEY -- Selectmen Monday night voted to move the annual town election from May 14 to April 30 to coincide with the special state primary election.

 From her standpoint, the dual date allows adequate time to work on the general election six weeks later and streamlines the process in her office, McDougall said.

-There are some cost savings, too, eliminating the need to pay a police
+There are some cost savings, too, eliminating the need to pay a police officer and election warden to preside at the polling place twice.

 On the downside, ballot questions would need to be in two weeks earlier, but with the budget process just getting started, that shouldn't be a problem, McDougall posited.